-Apple’s macOS Mojave (10.14) will be released on September 24, 2018, and includes some cool new features such as a better way to manage cluttered desktops with Stacks, a time-shifting Dynamic Desktop, a new Dark Mode, four new apps (News, Stocks, Home, and Voice Memos), and a lot of other small refinements.
+Apple’s macOS Mojave (10.14) was released on September 24, 2018, and includes some cool new features such as a better way to manage cluttered desktops with Stacks, a time-shifting Dynamic Desktop, a new Dark Mode, four new apps (News, Stocks, Home, and Voice Memos), and a lot of other small refinements.

-macOS Mojave has new system requirements that may prevent some users from upgrading – a 2012 model Mac mini or 2013 Mac Pro or later is required – all of our dedicated server rentals meet the system requirements for Mojave.
+macOS Mojave has new system requirements that may prevent some users from upgrading.
+A 2012 model Mac mini or 2013 Mac Pro or later is required – all of our dedicated server rentals meet the system requirements for Mojave.

 If you’re considering upgrading to macOS Mojave, there are some important things to keep in mind when upgrading your Mac mini remotely: